mikekryjak/bout-build-scripts/README.md

 - Run sbatch build-all-slurm.sh

 ## What each file does (in the order of execution):
+- bout.env contains module load commands for all the dependencies required from the HPC environment
 - build-all-slurm.sh executes build-all.sh on the debug node with 4 cores
 - build-all.sh loads the environment (dependency modules) contained in bout.env
 - build-dependencies.sh downloads and compiles PETSc with the correct settings (incl.
 Hypre)